apache/trafficserver/doc/admin-guide/plugins/collapsed_forwarding.en.rst

   under the License.

-This is a plugin for Apache Traffic Server that allows you to achieve effective connection collapse by blocking all but one of the multiple concurrent requests for the same object from going to the Origin.
+This is a plugin for Apache Traffic Server that allows to achieve effective connection collapse by blocking all but one of the multiple concurrent requests for the same object from going to the Origin.